-- Avoid using invasive plants in gardens and landscaping in the first place
+Avoid using invasive plants in gardens and landscaping in the first place

-Pull or dig out the weed including its shallow roots by hand to easily control small infestations (most common in gardens)
+Pull or dig out the weed including its roots to easily control small infestations (most common in gardens)

-- Cut or mow shortly before or during early bloom for large stands but plants can regrow if not cut at ground level
+Cut or mow shortly before or during early bloom for large stands but plants may regrow